 In other cases, the CRP relationships were primarily informal and at times included barriers to open and honest communication (for example, where the CRP provider was the doctor's employer).
-Providing feedback and support that can lead to practice improvement is a skilled process and not all CRPs may have the appropriate skills or experience to do so.
+Providing feedback and support that can lead to practice improvement is a skilled process and not all CRPs may have the appropriate motivation, skills or experience to do so.

-Table 11.
-Feedback from CRPs on their collegial relationships with RPR doctors.
+Table 12.
+Feedback from CRPs on their collegial relationships with RPR doctors (All examples are from First RPR)